Gabriel737/CadorsMap/README.md

 * Setup the given scripts in AWS, and connect the components as indicated on the system design graphic.
 * Connect your QuickSight dashboard to Athena and publish it on an available domain.

-*More detailed instructions are available in the file* 'RUNNING.txt`
+*More detailed instructions are available in the file* `RUNNING.txt`

 ## Technologies Used